Renault board meets over Ghosn investigation, paycheck

-PARIS — The board of carmaker Renault is meeting to settle ex-chairman and CEO Carlos Ghosn’s final paycheck — and wrap up its investigation into possible financial wrongdoing under his leadership.
+PARIS — The board of carmaker Renault was meeting Wednesday to settle ex-chairman and CEO Carlos Ghosn’s final paycheck — and wrap up its investigation into possible financial wrongdoing under his leadership.

-Ghosn has denied wrongdoing, and announced Wednesday that he will hold a news conference next week “to tell the truth about what’s happening.”
-He’s facing financial misconduct charges in Japan, where he also served as chairman of Nissan before his November arrest.
+Ghosn has denied wrongdoing and on Wednesday took to Twitter, posting on his new verified account, to say he will hold a news conference on April 11: “I’m getting ready to tell the truth about what’s happening.”

+Ghosn was arrested in November in Japan, where he also served as chairman of Nissan.
+He has been charged with breach of trust and with falsifying financial reports in understating his income.

 The Renault meeting will finalize pay packages for Ghosn and other executives for 2018.
 Ghosn’s fixed salary at Renault was 1.2 million euros ($1.3 million) but he also received variable pay based on company and personal performance.